Directive on credit agreements for consumers relating to residential immovable property

 The Directive on credit agreements for consumers relating to residential immovable property (“Mortgage Credit Directive” or “MCD”) entered into force on 21 March 2016.The Directive aims to improve consumer protection measures across the EU and establishes principles for the authorisation and registration of credit intermediaries.
 BIPAR monitored the preparatory phase of the Directive until its adoption as well as the levels 2 and 3 proceedings.
-The MCD stated that the Commission should undertake a review of the Directive by 21 March 2019, but this seems to have been delayed.
+The MCD stated that the Commission should undertake a review of the Directive by 21 March 2019.
+The outcome of this is not yet known.

 Key provisions of the MCD affecting credit intermediaries

 The MCD is a minimum harmonisation Directive, with the exception of its provisions regarding the European Standardised Information Sheet (ESIS) and the Annual Percentage Rate of Charge (APRC) that are maximum harmonisation.

 - Credit intermediaries are required to respect conduct of business rules and rules regarding knowledge and competence of staff, give general pre-contractual information as well as personalised pre-contractual information through the ESIS and give adequate explanations regarding the proposed agreement(s).

 - Credit intermediaries are required to comply with information requirements, e.g. if they offer advisory services, the fee where applicable, the existence and -where known- the amount of commissions or other inducements.
 At the consumers' request, non-tied intermediaries must give the variation in levels of commission (consumers must be informed of the right to ask).
 In case of a combination of fee and commission, they need to mention whether they are offset.
 The fee is communicated to the creditor for the calculation of the APRC.